-This Fine Tuning session is about launching your Zendesk Community portal, including:
+This Fine Tuning session is about launching your help center community, including:

-Setting up this Zendesk feature can be done quickly, or you may want to roll this out strategically and with careful planning.
-Today, we'll look at launching in two ways --
+Setting up your community can be done quickly, or you may want to roll this out strategically and with careful planning.
+Let's look at launching in two ways:

-- MVP - if you want to launch Community ASAP, as a Minimum Viable Product
+- MVP approach - if you want to launch Community ASAP, as a Minimum Viable Product

 Part 1: Know thy community

 Every good relationship starts with understanding one another.
 Begin by asking yourself and your team - Who belongs to our community?
 Who are we here to serve?

 MVP approach - Start today and get Zendesk swag!

 Whether you ask informal questions of your coworkers or customers, or you analyze system data, you should identify, research, and briefly define who your Community will affect.

 Use these prompts to build your community personas: